-Of the 78 Aboriginal children/youth from the UnPPAC project, a large majority said they suffer frequently from pain from ear and dental infections and musculoskeletal pain.
-Their most common response is to ‘be brave’, ‘tough it out’ and ‘hold it in’, a response learned as a child from family beliefs, culture, and historical experiences.
+Of the 78 Indigenous children/youth from the UnPPAC project, a large majority said they suffer frequently from pain from ear and dental infections and musculoskeletal pain.
+Their most common response is to ‘be brave’, ‘tough it out’ and ‘hold it in’, a response learned as a child from family beliefs, culture and historical experiences.

 Understanding and treating pain

 Our Two Eyed Seeing perspective shows us that ‘holding it in’ has implications for how pain is interpreted and treated by health care professionals.
 Our research has expanded to include other Provinces and plans to address this problem by equipping health care workers with better tools to assess, diagnose and treat pain.

 The Kids Hurt App